Antti Pohja

-Antti Pohja (born 11 January 1977, Lahti) is a retired Finnish footballer.
-His position is forward.
-Pohja represents Tampere United playing in Finnish premier league Veikkausliiga.
-He returned to the club for the season 2007 having represented the club earlier in 2000–2001 and 2004.
+Antti Heikki Pohja (born 11 January 1977) is a Finnish former professional football player.
+His position was forward and midfielder.
 Pohja won the Finnish championship playing for Tampere United in 2001 and he was the top scorer of Veikkausliiga in 2004 when he scored 16 goals.
-Besides playing in Finland, he has represented Hammarby IF in Sweden and FC Vaduz in Liechtenstein.
+Besides playing in Finland, he has represented Swedish club Hammarby IF in Allsvenskan and Liechtensteiner club FC Vaduz in Swiss Challenge League.

 On 9 September 2010 he announced that he will retire from the game after the 2010 season.

-He has also played 19 international caps for Finland scoring two goals.
+He has won 23 international caps for Finland national football team, scoring three goals.

+After his playing career, Pohja has worked as a football pundit for Yle.